 Similar Posts

-Big Hill in Winter
+Big Hill in Autumn 2012

 All very nice Jack.
 I particularly like the rock.
 There is just always something about the texture and mix of colors that make images like this look like abstract paintings.